 But things have died down a bit since, partly because most of the reds had been smoked out, and partly because there was nobody left in the government who had the guts to keep up the fight against subversion.
 For there was no doubt in Charlie’s mind that his country was in constant danger of penetration, that the wrong people were getting back into power, and that the only reason the Russians were ahead of us was that they stole our secrets.

 But what can you do when people are dumb?
 Make money and mind your own business and tell your children what the score is.
 If folks can’t realize, for instance, that this whole integration business is one more communist plot and that the Supreme Court is playing right into their hands, it’s their funeral. [pp 84-86]

 If Marya Mannes saw America now

-Mannes’ Charlie Mattson would be the father or grandfather of one type of Trump voter: the white man from the Rust Belt.
-The man who remembers, and wants back, those good factory jobs.
-Donald Trump says he’ll restore the jobs, restore “Made in the USA”, restore America.
+Today’s USA would look familiar to Marya Mannes, I think.
+Charlie Mattson would be the father or grandfather of one type of Trump voter: the white man from the Rust Belt.
+The man who remembers those good factory jobs, and wants them back.
+Donald Trump says he’ll restore the jobs, restore “Made in the USA,” restore America.
+He will “Make America Great Again,” he says.
 Many want to believe that.
 And some want the “call to action” that he appears to promise.
 No matter what it costs in the long run.
 No matter what it costs others, and us all.